jpskhalsa/Learn_Git/README.md

 ## Interested Students

-- Name:
+- Name: JAGPREET SINGH
-- Roll No.:
+- Roll No.: didn't get
-- Interests:
+- Interests: use and learn about new technologies.